-We are firmly committed to the belief that only NEDs, a majority of whom are independent, should serve on an audit committee.29 In addition, we believe the audit committee should have at least three members (although we will accept only two members in the case of a board of four directors or less).30 Further, the board chair should not also be the audit committee chair.31
+We are firmly committed to the belief that only NEDs, a majority of whom are independent, should serve on an audit committee.
+In addition, we believe the audit committee should have at least three members (although we will accept only two members in the case of a board of four directors or less).
+Further, the chair of the board should not also be the chair of the audit committee.